quilime/organelle-monome/README.md

     ./build/bin/serialosc-device /dev/ttyUSB0
     # make a note of the portnumber

-## Install Test Patches
+## Open Monome Serial OSC Test Patch

-Copy monome patches from the Patches dir in this repo to /usbdrive/Patches/

-For editing locally, edit Patches/Monome/main.pd
+Plug in your Monome and open Patches/Monome/main.pd

 # Optional: Send/rRceive raw bytes with ComPort